-Remuneration and Nominations Committee
+Remuneration & Nominations Committee

 The Charter under which the Remuneration and Nominations Committee operates was reviewed and approved by the Board on 24 November 2022.
-The Committee comprises not less than two non-executive Directors, appointed by the Board.
+The Committee comprises not less than two non-executive Directors, appointed by the Board, in addition to the Chair of the Committee, who will be a non-executive Director.

-The Dean, Dean, Internal, Chief People & Culture Officer (for Remuneration items) and other executive officers of the Company are invited to attend as required.
+The Dean, Chief People & Culture Officer (for Remuneration items) and other executive officers of the Company are invited to attend as required.